 Join Our Team

-Carpe Diem Education hires people who are dedicated to inspiring growth and transformation!
-Our admin and field staff are responsible for implementing our mission with students across every level of our programs– it is an environment that is both challenging and rewarding.
-We are driven to provide the highest level of responsiveness and support for our students and families.
-A trip of this magnitude can be challenging on a number of fronts, we help facilitate this process from start to finish by hiring the most passionate, committed, professional and supportive staff out there.
+CDE provides a work environment that is fun, challenging, and rewarding.
+Our administrative and field staff are responsible for implementing our mission at every level of our programs.
+We aim to provide the highest level of responsiveness and support for our students and families.
+This means hiring the most passionate, committed, and professional staff out there.

 Carpe Diem Education considers all applicants holistically and is committed to the goal of building a diverse staff.
 We strongly encourage applications from historically underrepresented groups.

-Overseas Educator (OE)
+Field Position: Overseas Educator

 Spring: Programs run from mid-February to early May.
 Staff training starts in early February.